MrViincciLeRoy/MrViincciLeRoy/README.md

 I'm **Mr. Viincci Le Roy**, a self-taught backend developer and independent entrepreneur based in **Pretoria, South Africa**.
 I build real systems — financial tools, AI assistants, automation pipelines, and business integrations — solo, from scratch, with purpose.

-Started coding seriously in **Grade 11**, went through years of learning on dead laptops and lost computers, and now I ship production-grade software across fintech, AI, and automation.
+Started coding seriously in **2019**, went through years of learning on dead laptops and lost computers, and now I ship production-grade software across fintech, AI, and automation.

 My work is driven by one idea: **Africa deserves software built for it, by it.**